LizSafina/library/README.md

 Which made manipulatin a "readBtn" not as easy as I thougth it would be.
 I believe the problem was that by the time, I was trying to assess it, it hadn't yet existed in the DOM.

-function render deletes all the created table row, and then pulls everything from the storage and adds all the books from scratch.
+function render deletes all the created table rows, and then pulls everything from the storage and adds all the books from scratch.